hackclub/ai-safety-dance/intro.md

 [^fancy-1]: The fancy jargon for these problems are, respectively: a) "Specification gaming", b) "Instrumental convergence".
 These will be explained in Part 2!

-[^fancy-2]: The fancy jargon for these problems are, respectively: a) "AI Bias", b) "Interpretability", c) "Out-of-Distribution Errors" or "Robustness failure", d) "Inner misalignment" or "Objective robustness failure" or "Goal misgeneralization".
+[^fancy-2]: The fancy jargon for these problems are, respectively: a) "AI Bias", b) "Interpretability", c) "Out-of-Distribution Errors" or "Robustness failure", d) "Inner misalignment" or "Goal misgeneralization" or "Objective robustness failure".
 Again, all these will be explained in Part 2!

 ### Part 3: The proposed solutions